Juanesb230/ArduinoProjects/README.md

 ## 1. SPWM

 <p align="justify">
-This code in the dca folder generates a SPWM with Arduino.
-The following figure shows the scheme was done.
+This code is in the dca folder, generates a SPWM with Arduino.
+The following figure shows the scheme.
 </p>

 <p align="center">